 - Grey colour : It informs that the node is already connected and cannot accept another connection.
 It may appear in several different types of nodes.
-In general "Grey" suggests something read-only or disabled. - Black colour : The Datarecorder and its Ports appear in Black colour, - Blue colour : It informs that the node is a module or sub-module, - Green colour : The node is an Input, - Red colour : The node is a Data Item, - Purple colour : The node is an Optional Data Item.
+In general "Grey" suggests something read-only or disabled.

+- Black colour: The Datarecorder and its Ports appear in Black colour,

+- Blue colour : It informs that that the node is a module or sub-module,

+- Green colour: The node is an Input,

+- Light Green: The node is protected system Input,

+- Red colour : The node is a Data Item,

+- Purple colour: The node is an Optional Data Item.